 Air and Scare is an annual Halloween event hosted at the Steven F. Udvar-Hazy Center in Chantilly, VA.
 Check back next year for a list of new activities for the 2016 event.

 See some of our Air and Scare activities from last year's event below.

 Participate in creepy crafts and Halloween-themed activities throughout the Center.
 Annual favorites include the Robotic Zone, Trick or Trajectory, and the Crazy Science station.

 Take part in spooky science experiments.

 What really went on at Area 51?
-Is it true there is an alien ship in the Museum's collection?
+Is it true that there is an alien ship in the Museum's collection?
 Learn the answers to these and many more haunting questions.
 Located throughout the building.

-Take a photo with costumed Star Wars and Ghostbusters characters as well as a 21-foot tall Stay Puft Marshmallow Man.
+Take a photo with costumed Star Wars and Ghostbusters characters, as well as a 21-foot tall Stay Puft Marshmallow Man.

 Watch air traffic at Dulles International Airport from the Donald D. Engen Observation Tower.
 The line for the tower closes at 4:30 pm and the tower closes at 5:00 pm.

 See a display of the flying mammals, presented by the Fairfax County Park Authority.